When asked to define snackable content, many marketers will use the infamous quote: “I know it when I see it.”

 This is because the definition of snackable content lacks clearly defined parameters.
 This can give the term a subjective meaning.
 Even I’ll define it here in simple terms.

 for simple and flexible audience consumption.”

-The content’s overall design makes it easier to consume, the audience more likely to consume it and it extends from the story and includes how the content is transmitted and shared.
+The content’s overall design makes it easier to consume and the audience more likely to consume it.
+It extends from the story and includes how the content is transmitted and shared.

 As many as six different factors can make content snackable.
 And while all six aren’t required for content to be considered snacakable, they are all part of the broader content experience.

 1. Story: Does the article tell the audience a story or sell them a product?
 Even the most basic story framework (beginning, middle and end) can help ensure useful content is created for the audience.

 2. Headline: A good headline grabs reader attention — not to mention Google’s.
 Timely headlines that are informed by the editorial strategy are key.
 Other best practices from Outbrain include headline word count, headlines asking readers a question, using a colon in the headline and serving up an odd-numbered list of tips on a topic.